sellmerfud/awakening/src/other/README.txt

 More Details
 -----------------------------------------------------------------------
 1. You will be presented with a Command: prompt.
-You can type 'help' to get a list of valid commands.
-You can type 'help <command>' to get more detailed help on a particular command.
+You can type 'help' for some general help on how to use the program.
+You can type follow any command with 'help' or '?' to get more detailed help on a particular command.
+   For example to get help on using the history command you could type: history ? or more succinctly: h ?

 2. Any time the game prompts you for a value (a command, a country name, etc.),
    you only need to enter the first few characters of the value.
 For example,